 Chemotherapy regimen for high-risk patients with GTD

 There is no strong evidence to determine the best combination chemotherapy regimen for high-risk gestational trophoblastic tumour.
-A recent Cochrane review found that "pulsed" dactinomycin was superior to weekly parenteral methotrexate.
+A 2009 Cochrane review found that "pulsed" dactinomycin was superior to weekly parenteral methotrexate.

 - The risk of a further molar pregnancy is low and more than 98% of women who become pregnant following a molar pregnancy will not have a further mole or be at increased risk of obstetric complications.

 - If a further molar pregnancy does occur, it will be of the same histological type in 68-80% of cases.

 Contraception and hormone replacement therapy

 - Women with GTD should be advised to use barrier methods of contraception until hCG levels revert to normal.
 Once hCG levels have normalised, the combined oral contraceptive pill (COCP) may be used.